KevoDB/kevo/docs/wal.md

 #### Batch Operations

 The `AppendBatch` method handles writing multiple operations atomically:
-1. Writes a batch header with operation count
+1. Assigns the same sequence number to all operations in the batch
-2. Assigns sequential sequence numbers to operations
+2. Writes each operation individually with the shared sequence number
-3. Writes all operations with the same basic format
+3. Uses buffered writes to ensure all operations are written atomically
 4. Syncs to disk based on configuration

 #### Record Fragmentation